Islam and gender segregation: Iran

 When Ruhollah Khomeini called for women to attend public demonstrations and ignore the night curfew, millions of women who would otherwise not have left their homes without their husbands' and fathers' permission or presence, took to the streets.
 After the Islamic revolution, however, Khomeini publicly announced his disapproval of mixing between the sexes.
-During Khomeini's rule limits would be placed on what jobs a woman could possess, these laws would also uphold gender segregation in the workplace.
-Many women would not be given access into positions of political power without ties to male political elites or have ties with religious leaders, movements, or activism.
-Prevention of women candidates is upheld by male-dominated political parties who have rejected women from being represented as their possible recommended candidates.
+During Khomeini's rule, limits would be placed on what jobs a woman could possess, these laws would also uphold gender segregation in the workplace.
+Many women would not be given access to positions of political power without ties to male political elites or ties with religious leaders, movements, or activism.
+Prevention of women candidates is upheld by male-dominated political parties who have rejected women from being represented as their recommended candidates.
 All women who have run as candidates for president have been rejected with no reason given.

-Critics have argued that the restriction of women's rights under Islamic law has led to the segregation of public and private spaces, which they must then attempt to resolve through politics and creating their own spaces.
-Gender segregation also impacts the company that people keep, as researcher Ziba Mir-Hosseini noted that during her field work she spent most of her time around women and that in some instances she never met the male relatives of some of these women due to the strict regulation of gender segregation.
-These restrictions may also impact travel, as some rules state that married women are forbidden from traveling without their husband's permission and in some cases women must be segregated from male passengers.
-Since 2005 access to higher education has been put off by the Iranian government.
-In pre-college level education gender segregation has conflicted with religious laws.
-Article 13 of the Islamic Republic of Iran allows Christians, Jews, and Zoroastrians to educate their followers however their religion instructs them to.
-Regardless of this law boys and girls have been segregated from being in the same class room.
+Critics have argued that the restriction of women's rights under Islamic law has led to the segregation of public and private spaces, which they must then attempt to resolve through politics and by creating their own spaces.
+Gender segregation also impacts the company that people keep; researcher Ziba Mir-Hosseini noted that during her field work, she spent most of her time around women and that in some instances she never met the male relatives of some of these women due to the strict regulation of gender segregation.
+These restrictions may also impact travel, as some rules state that married women are forbidden from traveling without their husband's permission.
+In some cases, women must be segregated from male passengers.
+Since 2005, access to higher education has been prohibited by the Iranian government.
+In pre-college level education, gender segregation has conflicted with religious laws.
+Article 13 of the Islamic Republic of Iran allows Christians, Jews, and Zoroastrians to educate their followers in whatever way their religion instructs them.
+Regardless of this law, boys and girls have been segregated from being in the same classroom.
 Boys and girls would also get different textbooks.
 These regulations on gender have moved the ceremonies and events of religious minorities, such as funerals and weddings, out of view from the public due to laws against the public mixture of sexes.